yixiann/yixiann/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://tanyixian.com">Yi Xian</a></h1>
-<h3 align="center">Student of the National University of Singapore 🌟</h3>
+<h3 align="center">A final year student studying Computer Science and Business Administration (Finance) under the double degree programme at the National University of Singapore (NUS).
+I am an aspiring software engineer with a passion for problem-solving and a constant desire to learn.🌟</h3>

 <br>

-I am studying computer science and business administration under the double degree programme at NUS.
-I am interested in full-stack web development and software engineering!

 <a href="https://www.linkedin.com/in/tan-yi-xian/">
   <img src="https://img.shields.io/badge/LinkedIn-0077b5?style=flat&logo=linkedin" alt="LinkedIn" />